copenlu/stat-nlp-book/README.md

     docker run -v $PWD:/home/jovyan/work riedelcastro/stat-nlp-book git checkout -- .

 If you want to keep your changes **create copies of the changed files**.
 Jupyter has a "Make a copy" option in the "File" menu for this.
+You can also create a clone of this repository to keep your own changes and merge our changes in a more controlled manner.

 To get the actual updates then run